 Eye colour refers to the appearance of our iris, the muscular ring that surrounds our pupils.
 It's the iris that helps control the amount of light that enters our eyes.
 This iris comes in a variety of colours from green to blue, hazel to dark brown.

-Like us adults, babies' pupils will always be black, just like how the sclera (better known as the whites) will always be white.
-This can change however if your child is suffering from jaundice, where they may have yellow-tinged eyes.
-Equally, if their eyes start to look red, it may be conjunctivitis.
+Like us adults, babies' pupils will always be black, just as the sclera (better known as the whites) will always be white.
+This can change, however, if your child is showing symptoms of jaundice, where they may have yellow-tinged eyes.
+Equally, if their eyes start to look red, it may be one of the signs of conjunctivitis.

 Why do babies' eyes change colour?